Actindo-AG/Documentation/POS/Integration/10_TSSProviderConnection.md

 Actindo currently works with fiskaly&trade;, which is a cloud provider for TSS.
 It allows to register the transactions via API calls after everything is set up.
 Actindo has the license to fiskaly&trade; and a master account.
 Each Actindo customer receives a sub-account of it.
 Each sub-account can have multiple TSS', for example, for each location one TSS.
 In turn, each TSS can have multiple clients that correspond to the paydesks.

-You use this procedure to create a connection to your sub account of the fiskaly&trade; Actindo master account.
+You use this procedure to create a connection to your sub-account of the fiskaly&trade; Actindo master account.
 Usually you have only one TSS connection.

 https://actindo.atlassian.net/wiki/spaces/DEVELOPMEN/pages/374505795/TSE

 #### Prerequisites

+- The *Fiskaly Cloud* plugin as of version 1.0.1 is installed.
-The Fiskaly Cloud plugin as of version xxx is installed.
+- The *Global Driver Management* plugin as of version xxx is installed. <!---Stimmt das?-->

 #### Procedure